exy02/AirMap/README.md

 </div>
 <br></br>

-### You can use AirMap to check mapping requirements directly in Python:
+### You can use AirMap to check a mapping's requirements directly in Python:
 ```python
 # Check input data sources used for a chosen mapping
 airMap.findMappingView("Project A - Client Summary").viewInputSources()